GunnarGriese/gunnargriese.github.io/_posts/2024-11-13-gtm-server-side-use-cases.md

 To say it more bluntly, if you and your team have decided to pursue the sGTM route, having the above in place should be simply the first step of a longer journey during which you'll reap the benefits of your efforts.

-## From Implementation to Innovation
+## From implementation to innovation

 The real cost isn't in choosing between client-side and server-side implementations; it's in not fully utilizing the server-side capabilities you've already deployed.
 Companies with mature server-side implementations are seeing: